grombor/grombor/README.md

 **#Free time:**
 - 👨‍👨‍👧 I work hard to be a good husband and super daddy!
 - 🍺 Fighting with dehydration by brewing beer (locally).
-- 🌱 I am currently learning a manual testing (and Python 😄 )
+- 🌱 I am currently learning how to be a Product Manager (with some Python for data analize 😄) and manual tester.

 **#How to reach me:**